SyedShaheerHussain/Steganography-Hide-Data-in-Images-GUI-/README.md

 # 🔐 Image Steganography Tool (LSB + AES)

-This project hides secret text messages inside images using Least Significant Bit (LSB) steganography combined with AES-256 password-based encryption.
+A secure image steganography tool that hides data using LSB encoding and encrypts it with AES.

 ## Description